TheRealSharuto/sharas-bubbles-v2/content/posts/Severe-ADHD-Part-One_The-Career-Chronicles/index.md

 ![A timer counting down on a cellphone](https://ucarecdn.com/24f330f7-4176-4756-ac1d-7fb14021f190/-/preview/-/quality/smart/-/format/auto/)

 Just because I am on medication does not mean that I suddenly have ultra instinct productivity powers.
-I set timers in 15 minute (30-minutes on a good day) intervals just in case I fell off task.
+I set timers in 30 minute intervals just in case I fell off task.
 The timer is a signal to myself to suddenly become self-aware.
 What am I doing in that moment?
 Am I on my phone?
 Am I falling asleep?
 Well, I am definitely awake now!

 3. **Frequent small breaks**